nolastan/sync.sketchplugin/README.md

 # Sync Sketch Plugin
 ![](https://i.imgur.com/dUeIJjI.gif)

-Save your text styles, layer styles, and color palette in a Google Sheet to keep your design team in sync.
-Every time you run this plugin your styles and colors will be replaced with those you specify in a spreadsheet.
-This should make it easier to share typography styles across teams!
+Share styles with your team using Google Sheets.
+* Import and update styles from a shared Google Sheet.
+* Export styles as CSV files, which can be uploaded to Google Sheets and shared with your team.
+* Use formulas in Google Sheets to set relative font sizes and line heights.

 # Installation
 Install from [Sketch Toolbox](http://sketchtoolbox.com/) (recommended) or [download the zip](https://github.com/nolastan/sync.sketchplugin/releases/download/1.1/sync.sketchplugin.zip), unzip, and open `sync.sketchplugin`.

-# Getting Started
+# Setting up Google Sheets
+You'll need a published sheet to use Sync.

 1. Create a Google Sheet from [this template](https://drive.google.com/previewtemplate?id=17q6GOMM1X6kkvgeL3LeGkRr4C2vOhpM_JiQUWxbBtew&mode=public) (click the "Use this template" button).

 2. Select *File > Publish to web…* and then click the *Publish* button.

+# Exporting styles
+Export styles from Sketch to you sheet.
+Alternatively, you can skip this step and define your initial styles in the Google Sheets interface.

+1. With the Sketch document containing your styles open, run the *Export* command from the Sync plugin menu.
+A finder window should open revealing `typography.csv`.
+2. Open your Google Sheet,  select *File > Import…* and then *Upload*.
+3. Drag `typography.csv` into the upload screen and select *Replace current sheet* then click *Import*.

+# Importing styles
+Import styles from your sheet to Sketch.

-3. Copy the link to your sheet.
+1. Copy the URL to your Google Sheet.
 (See below if you are using Google Apps at work)

-4. Run the Sync command from the plugin menu and paste your URL into the prompt.
+2. Run the `Import` command from the Sync plugin menu and paste your URL into the prompt.

 Your text styles, layer styles, and color palette should now be synced with your spreadsheet.
 Run the plugin again any time to update.
 Share your published sheet URL with your team to stay in sync.